kwant-project/kwant/doc/source/tutorial/tutorial2.rst

 The tight-binding model corresponding to the Rashba-Hamiltonian naturally exhibits a 2x2-matrix structure of onsite energies and hoppings.
-In order to use matrices in our program, we import the tinyarray package.  (`NumPy
+In order to use matrices in our program, we import the Tinyarray package.  (`NumPy
-<http://numpy.scipy.org/>`_ would work as well, but tinyarray is much faster
+<http://numpy.scipy.org/>`_ would work as well, but Tinyarray is much faster
 for small arrays.)

 .. literalinclude:: spin_orbit.py